 Mortar Types: Type N vs. Type S and Why It Matters

 Not all mortar is the same, and using the wrong type on your home can cause more damage than no repair at all.
-ASTM C270 defines four primary mortar types, but for residential tuckpointing in Illinois, two matter most.
+ASTM C270 defines four primary mortar types by minimum compressive strength and proportion requirements, but for residential tuckpointing in Illinois, three matter most.

 Type N Mortar